-By eliminating a whole slew of websites, advertisers leveraging the GDN can ultimately get more out their campaigns with lower costs if they refine where ads are being placed.
+By eliminating a whole slew of websites, advertisers leveraging the GDN can ultimately get more out of their campaigns with lower costs if they refine where ads are being placed.

 How to Block Placements on the GDN

-At the most basic level, placements can be excluded by opening your campaign in AdWords and clicking on the “Placements” tab.
+At the most basic level, placements can be excluded by opening your campaign in Ads and clicking on the “Placements” tab.
 From there, hover the mouse over the top navigation and click on the “Exclusions” tab.

-It’s important to keep in mind that AdWords’ exclusion tools don’t cover every website worth excluding from a campaign, and there are literally thousands it will miss.
+It’s important to keep in mind that Ads’ exclusion tools don’t cover every website worth excluding from a campaign, and there are thousands it will miss.
 That is, of course, if you’re blocking placements on low-quality or costly GDN websites with a massive list of URLs.
-Using an exclusion list can be a mighty weapon for any digital marketer working inside within the Google Display Network — one you’ll want to come back to over and over again.
+Using an exclusion list can be a mighty weapon for any digital marketer working inside the Google Display Network — one you’ll want to come back to over and over again.

 The Definitive Website Exclusion List (Free Resource!)

 Because this list can be found as a shareable Google Doc, we encourage you to share this with anyone who would find it useful.
-Although anyone can see this list, you can also help us make it better.

-Notes About Uncategorized & High-Cost, Low-Performing Categories
+Notes About High-Cost, Low-Performing Categories

 If you’ve taken a look at our list, you’ve probably noticed how we broke out several website categories.